 The club welcomes everyone and has an Equal Opportunities Policy.
 There are different levels of membership:

-A member who wishes to take part in League Matches and Tournaments.
+A member who will be registered with the appropriate governing body and may wish to take part in League Matches and Tournaments.

 A member under the age of 18.